KLacerda08/Web-Design-Challenge/README.md

 * [Lesson Learned](#lessons)

 ## Assignment
 Design a website with a dashboard to share data analysis.
+The final published product can be found here: https://klacerda08.github.io/Web-Design-Challenge/

 ## Data Sources
 Data included the weather data obtained using through OpenWeatherMap API earlier this year (October 2020).